IIEleven11/Downloader_GUIv3/README.md

 **__Download/Install__**
 -----------------------------------------------------------------------------------------------------------------------

-Download exe from the releases page.
+Download zipped file from the releases page.

+Unzip it all to the same folder

 Double click it to open and you'll get a simple GUI.